 I am a frequent lecturer at post-secondary schools, colleges, community centers, hospitals, and medical centers.
 In 2009 I added the study of microbiology to my resume, in particular the study of the microbial inhabitants of humans and in November 2010 began to explore the subcellular biochemistry of vitamin C. My current research interest is mitochondrial health and the implications of drugs/medications (legal and illegal) causing mitochondrial damage.

 I am also something of a computer nut.
 I built (am chronically building) my own system and it is just the way I like it (until the next upgrade), lots of memory, hard drive space and speed.
 My son and I compete in this at times. :) I love the internet and spend a lot of time online doing research in my field.
 I am constantly pushing for more knowledge, about everything.
 I try to use what I learn to simplify things instead of making things more complicated- for myself and for my clients.

 I am a dog person.
 My almost 12 year old wonderful, loving, beautiful, elegant, brilliant, black Giant Schnauzer , Carmen San Diego (picture on your left in 2002 with my grandson James), died in May, 2003.
 A new puppy, of whom Carmen would resoundingly approve, came to live with me in July of that year.
 His name was Boomer, to your right, an AKC Dutch Bouvier des Flandres.
 Boomer was trained for social service, visiting hospitals, veterans, and seniors.
 He is in the picture at the top with me and here to your right, relaxing in the country.
 He was a BIG dog, big eyes, big hair, big body, big brain, and big heart.
 Boomer passed July 4, 2013

 Elden's wife is Zsuzsanna Major from Hungary by way of Canada and finally the US.
 They met on the job in Pasadena, CA in April of 2001 and married June 8, 2004.
-They have a great flat in Noe Valley, San Francisco, CA. and just celebrated their 10th wedding anniversary..
+They have a great flat in Noe Valley, San Francisco, CA. and will be celebrating their 12th wedding anniversary this year.

 Below: Zsuzsu and Zsuzsu with Elden.